ngmohit2003/Project-Automated-Network-Threat-Detection-System/README.md

 📚 RESOURCES USED:
 Kali Linux

-RockYou Wordlist

-Python Docs

-Flask Framework

-OWASP Top 10
+Python3 module

 ⚠️ DISCLAIMER:
-CrackSuite is intended only for educational and ethical purposes.
+NTDS is intended only for educational and ethical purposes.
 Do NOT use this tool on real systems, networks, or data without explicit permission.
 Misuse can be illegal.

 🧑‍💻 AUTHOR:
 Mohit Nigote
 CyberSec & Linux Enthusiast
-📧 - mohitnigote461001@gmail.com (use real if public)
+📧 - mohitnigote461001@gmail.com
 💻 GitHub:- ngmohit2003.
 x-x
 MN.